 Most people can get two days out of their clothes.

-Catch all the water while you wait for it to heat up and use it for something else.
+Catch all the water while you wait to heat up and use it for something else.
 Fill up the dishpan or a bowl and give it to pets or water the plants.

 Make do with what you have.